tradingview/lightweight-charts/website/docs/intro.md

 _Note that the package is shipped with TypeScript declarations, so you can easily use it within TypeScript code._

-## Creating a first chart
+## Creating a chart

-Since the library has been installed in your repo you're ready to create your first chart.
+Once the library has been installed in your repo you're ready to create your first chart.

 First of all, you need to create a source file where you will create a chart if you don't have it yet.
 Then in this file you need to import the library: